AguaClara/ram_pump/Fall 2018/Manual.md

 </br>
 The metal plate is is screwed into the top of the metal rod.
 The rod drives the oscillation of the metal plate through the top check valve under the power of the spring force.
 The metal rod slides freely into the bottom check valve, which holds the spring in place while not hindering the vertical oscillation.
 The spring is unable to fit through the bottom check valve because the check valve is fit precisely for the rod's diameter.
 When the spring compresses, the force from the spring increases.
 The force from the spring is the main component behind the oscillations of the spring.

 The main force component of the ram pump is not the force over the plate, but the pressure differential created by the movement of the upper check valve.
 When the plate is shut, the pressure above the check valve increases.
 This increase eventually exceeds the pressure in the effluent tube, thus forcing the water into the effluent.
 Once this occurs, the pressure above the plate is relived and thus allows the spring to force open the plate.
-Then once the hydrodynamic force hits a maximum, the increased velocity around the pump creates a "suction force," which reinitiates the pressure differential. **Explain what you mean by suction force since you have it in parenthases**
+Then once the hydrodynamic force hits a maximum, the increased velocity around the pump creates a suction force, or a lower pressure below the plate and a higher pressure above, which reinitiates the pressure differential.

 The upper check valve connects to the drive pipe carrying the treated water from the AguaClara plant.
 This connection is produced by a male-to-male connector made of PVC and screwed into a nipple then into the top check valve.
 For lab testing purposes, previous Ram Pump subteams have established a system to simulate flow from a plant.
 A sump pump circulates water into a raised head tank.
 The water in the bucket, which now contains an elevation head, then flows into the drive pipe, this initiating the pumping process.